How to Make a Simple Benchtop Router Table (With Table Fence)

 Step 1: Build the Router Tabletop

-Measure and cut the plywood sheets (40cm x 30cm).
+Measure and cut the plywood sheets (400 mm x 300 mm).
 To make the cuts I am using a circular saw in combination with a circular saw guide.
+You could also use a table saw for the cuts.

-Glue the pieces together and add install a few screws in the corners (approximately 2 cm from the edges) to additionally secure the desk.
+Glue the pieces together and add a few screws in the corners (approximately 20 mm from the edges) to additionally secure the desk.

 How to make a benchtop router table.
 Homemade router table.